The CAT 2017 DI and LR sets were tougher than the sets on CAT 2016.

 SET 8: In the image above

-A very standard set with if then conditionals that are all plugin types but the questions are essentially open.
+A very standard set with if-then conditionals that are all plugin type but the questions are essentially open.

 Each question has a condition given based on which the possibilities narrow down.

 While the fact that the questions look like P&C might make it scary, the fact there is no need to structure or represent the data makes it less time-taking.
 A set that you might be tempted to leave at face value because of the TITA factor as well but with permutation and combination it does not make a difference if it is TITA or not!

 VERDICT: Standard, Deductive, Open; RATING: 7